Garage sale tips

-Here are a few tips to help you have a successful garage sale.
+Here are a few things that help make your event successful

 Planning and Organizing